 Holidays can be a stressful time of year for many people.
 Additional things to do in a given time can mean that aspects of the daily diet and routine that are crucial for good health sometimes take a back seat.
 Yet it is a time of year when it is important to stay balanced in both mind and body.

 Here in the United States, temperatures are quite low almost everywhere, and colds, the flu and various other kinds of bugs and viruses abound.
 Crowded malls, traffic jams and delays, and a general air of impatience characterize urban environments.
 It is a time of year when loneliness and other emotional imbalances can disturb one's equanimity more than at other times of the year.

 Maharishi Ayurveda offers a range of targeted nutritional supplements to enhance the digestive fire, boost natural immunity and restore balance to the physiology.
-Flu Season Defense and Sniffle Free herbal tablets help to burn off ama and keep agni strong.
-Protection Plus - Sinuses helps clear the channels in the sinus area and maintain fluid balance.
-Bio Immune and Protection Plus - Respiratory System help enhance natural immunity in the entire body and the respiratory area respectively.
-The Sniffle Free Aroma oil blend also helps stimulate agni and helps to clean and purify the environment.
+Cold Weather Defense and Sniffle Free herbal tablets help to burn off ama and keep agni strong.
+Protection Plus Sinuses helps clear the channels in the sinus area and maintain fluid balance.
+Bio-Immune and Protection Plus Respiratory System help enhance natural immunity in the entire body and the respiratory area respectively.
+The Sniffle Free Aroma Oil blend also helps stimulate agni and helps to clean and purify the environment.

 Wear clothing appropriate to the environment and avoid extreme temperatures.
 Make sure to cover your head with a wool cap if you go outside when it is cold or windy.
 Keeping your head covered and protected helps to keep Vata, which tends to go out of balance during the winter, in balance.